betterscientificsoftware/bssw.io/Articles/Blog/2023-05-sci-workflows.md

 <br>

-> [name=annereinarz]and then potentially an image here, but we probably shouldn't overdo it -> UQ-Model from SC paper

 Right away, UM-Bridge offers a number of benefits:

 * We can easily link tools that are written in different programming languages or are otherwise incompatible; all we need now is a small extension to support UM-Bridge on either side, which is easy to achieve using one of the language-specific or even framework-specific integrations we provide.